"I (am) the priest, (I am) invulnerable to sorcery."

 Which means "I widow of Vodurid Lags-Felle created runes".

-(B1, B2 og B3).
+The B-side has three lines (B1, B2 og B3).
 When you are standing in front of the rune stone you have to begin by reading the line furthest to the right (B1) which starts at the bottom and runs upwards, the line in the middle (B2) starts at the top and runs downwards and the line to the left (B3) begins at the bottom and runs upwards.

 111????Rwoduride:staina: